nus-cs2103-AY2122S2/tp/docs/team/tzhan98.md

 * **Enhancements to existing features**:
   * Enhanced `Help` Command to search for a topic to get help in.
-  * Enhanced `Skill` to display different hues of green to indicate how proficient the user is.
+    * This allows for users to easily check for information of commands without constantly referring to the user guide

 * **Bug fixes**:
   * Fix input validation of regex to exclude values from `Skill proficiency` [#136](https://github.com/AY2122S2-CS2103T-W13-3/tp/issues/136)